-7. Best Sports Bars for Watching Live Sport
+7. Best Sports Bars for Watching Live Sports

-When you aren’t smacking the golf balls around or trying Muay Thai, stay up to date with your favourite sports at these bars:
+When you aren’t smacking the golf balls around or trying Muay Thai, stay up to date with your favorite sports at these bars:

 The Sportsman Sportsbar in Sukhumvit is a true sports bar.
 Showing sports from around the world over two floors, the Sportsman has a great atmosphere whenever the big game is on.
 Enjoy 10 projector screens and 22 HDTVs.